-The Executive Committee is authorized to act with the full authority of the Conference when the Conference is not in session.
+The Executive Committee may act with the full authority of the Conference when the Conference is not in session.
 The actions of the Executive Committee shall be reported fully to the Conference at its next meeting.

 (3) Quorum

 A majority of the authorized membership of the Executive Committee shall constitute a quorum.